 Net asset value (NAV) is an important metric for knowing how much each share of an investment fund, like a mutual fund or ETF, is worth.
 However, NAV alone cannot tell investors everything they need to know about potential investments.

-Calculating NAV is helpful for fund valuation and pricing, but there are times when it is more helpful to look at a fund’s total returns.
-This article will explain how to calculate NAV, when it makes sense to use it, and why.
+Calculating NAV is helpful for fund valuation and pricing.
+Still, there are times when it is more beneficial to look at other aspects of a fund, like total return, to determine investment opportunities.
+Nonetheless, investors need to know how to calculate NAV, when it makes sense to use it, and why.

 The Securities and Exchange Commission (SEC) requires that mutual funds calculate their NAV at least once each business day.
 Most mutual funds perform their calculations after the major U.S. securities exchanges close for the day.

 Net asset value is calculated by taking a company or investment fund’s total assets and subtracting its liabilities.
 This figure is usually divided by the fund’s number of outstanding shares because NAV is generally represented on a per-share basis.
 The formula looks like this:

 NAV = (Total Value of Assets – Total Value of Liabilities) / Number of Shares Outstanding

 Example of Calculating NAV